 While these tests involved the assay of small molecules accumulated in the serum, detection of defective proteins in a complex sample mixture such as dried blood spots by mass spectrometry has great potential for diagnosing genetic disorders.
 The Hahn laboratory has pioneered this new approach by targeting protein biomarkers for Wilson disease and primary immunodeficiencies (deWilde et al., 2008; Kerfoot et al., 2012).
 An example of this type of analysis is shown in the figure above.
 Signature peptides of a defined protein (in this case BTK) are selectively analyzed and quantified by tandem mass spectrometry which allows detecting a patient with absent or reduced protein of interest.

-Currently, we are developing methods to screen or diagnose patients with Wilson disease and cystinosis.
+Currently, we are developing methods to screen or diagnose patients with primary immunodeficiencies, Wilson disease and cystinosis.
 New protocols utilize specific antibodies in order to enrich the peptides of interest from biological samples.
 This will ultimately allow analysis of proteins from small patient samples that are collected non-invasively.
-This approach has the potential to be applied to dried blood spots for newborn screening.
+These methods have the potential to be applied to dried blood spots for newborn screening.

-Our laboratory has developed and implemented 24 traditional single-gene sequencing clinical tests and a next-generation DNA sequencing clinical test (nuclear mitome test) for mitochondrial disorders (DaRe et al., 2013; Hahn, 2012; Vasta and Hahn, 2013; Vasta et al., 2012; Vasta et al., 2009).
+The Hahn Lab has developed and implemented 24 traditional single-gene sequencing clinical tests and a next-generation DNA sequencing clinical test (nuclear mitome test) for mitochondrial disorders (DaRe et al., 2013; Hahn, 2012; Vasta and Hahn, 2013; Vasta et al., 2012; Vasta et al., 2009).
 The latter, targeting over 450 nuclear genes associated with mitochondrial disorders by next-generation sequencing (NGS), has been highly utilized in a clinical setting with promising results in which we might be able to avoid invasive procedures such as muscle biopsy and general anesthesia, particularly for patients at risk of developing serious complications (DaRe et al., 2013).
-Our laboratory is currently investigating the panel test for hereditary myopathy and brain development genes by NGS.
+The Hahn Lab also developed the panel test for hereditary myopathy and brain development genes by NGS (Chae et al., 2015).

 Sihoun Hahn, MD, PhD, is a principal investigator at Seattle Children's Research Institute.
 He is a professor of pediatrics and adjunct professor of medicine at the University of Washington.
 He also directs Seattle Children's Biochemical Genetics Program and Biochemical Genetics Laboratory.
 He came to Seattle Children's in 2006 after spending six years at the Mayo Clinic as a professor of laboratory medicine and pathology, pediatrics and medical genetics, and as co-director of the Biochemical Genetics Laboratory.